 The ability to act in a contrarian manner really arrived to me via financial markets.
 It’s the core of a value investing strategy.
 The stock market tends to overreact in either direction frequently.

 Most of my research for investing is done quite casually, and I constantly read up on companies and industries to drum up ideas and things I could be interested in.
-When I locate an interesting business, I value it and then decide from there.
+When I locate an interesting business, I value it and then decide.

 If the value is much higher than I deem sensible, I pass but keep it on the list and keep reading up on it and the industry.
 Now and again, the market presents an opportunity to buy it at the right price.

 Many years ago, I bought into a company at $15, it fell to $12.50, so I bailed.
-Less than a decade later, it was over $150.
+Less than a decade later, it was over $150, now over $250.
 This is why you see me hold positions for long periods.
-The true price in any market often takes time to show itself.
+The accurate price in any market often takes time to show itself.
 So I’ve learnt to be patient since then and ignore short-term noise.

-What I learnt is that you can guess the longer-term result well, but maybe not the short-term movements.
+I learnt that you can guess the longer-term result well, but maybe not the short-term movements.
 So I buy in chunks to average out my entry price.
 I’d rather be roughly right with my timing than miss an opportunity by trying to be perfect.
-I do exactly the same when I am trading on Betfair.
+I do precisely the same when I am trading on Betfair.

 As the position climbs higher, I’ll reduce my holding.
 How contrarian of me!

 Going against the crowd can work if you use it correctly and works because of the primitive instinct people feel.
-If you can step outside of that, you will often be unpopular, but find yourself in a good place.
+If you can step outside that, you will often be unpopular but find yourself in a good place.